-Chicken breasts marinated in za’atar, a Middle Eastern spice, and lemon juice, then topped on a lemon and oil salad.
-Simple, healthy, and full of flavor!
+Zaatar chicken salad features chicken breasts marinated in za’atar, a Middle Eastern spice, and lemon juice, then topped on a lemon and oil salad.
+Simple, healthy chicken salad recipe, and full of flavor!

 I grew up eating it with warm pita bread and olive oil – dip a piece of bread in oil, then dip it in the za’atar.
 Mmmmm.
 This was the first time I used it to cook chicken and I really liked it.

-You can add this chicken to the salad, or you can eat it plain with other side dishes.
+You can add the zaatar chicken to the salad, or you can eat it plain with other side dishes, like lentils with brown rice and veggies.
 I like the combination.

 - For the chicken